JTatum95/JTatum95.github.io/README.md

 ## Jesse Tatum

-Welcome to my GitHub Project Page.
+Welcome to my GitHub page.
 I am planning on putting a few projects up here to show some of the work that I have done in development in various different areas.
 This is currently in progress and not yet completed.

 # Classwork
 ## Completed classes
-    * Programming I, Programming II, Discrete Math and Functional Programming, Software Development, Data Structures and Algorithms, Introduction to Computer Systems
+    Programming I, Programming II, Discrete Math and Functional Programming, Software Development, Data Structures and Algorithms, Introduction to Computer Systems
 ## In progress
-    * Networking
+    Networking

 ## In-class projects
     * Android Java Development for the Wheaton College Android application.